CERTCC/Vultron/docs/process_models/report_management.md

 #### The _Accepted_ (_A_) State

-The $Accepted$ state is where the bulk of the work for a given CVD Participant occurs.
+The _Accepted_ state is where the bulk of the work for a given CVD Participant occurs.
 Reports reach this state for a Participant only once the Participant has deemed the report to be both valid and of sufficient priority to warrant further action.
-The $Accepted$ state has a different meaning for each different Participant.
+The _Accepted_ state has a different meaning for each different Participant.

--   For our purposes, Finders/Reporters enter the $Accepted$ state only for reports that they intend to put through the CVD process.
+-   For our purposes, Finders/Reporters enter the _Accepted_ state only for reports that they intend to put through the CVD process.
 If they have no intention of pursuing CVD, there is no need for them to track